by Amy Wilson

 ‘Developed country Parties shall (later changed to should) continue taking the lead by undertaking economy wide absolute emission reduction targets.
 Developing country Parties should continue enhancing their mitigation efforts, and are encouraged to move over time towards economy-wide emission reduction or limitation targets in the light of different national circumstances.’

 This is just one example of the should-shall debate.
 Next time you read through the Paris Agreement (or any other UNFCCC document) think about where should and shall are used and the rigidity these terms pose for each of the country types.
-For example, take a look at Article 4.2 and the use of shall in relation to the nationally determined contributions (NDCs) .
+For example, take a look at Article 4.2 of the Paris Agreement (link to document here) and the use of shall in relation to the Nationally Determined Contributions (NDCs) .